Feng Shui Earth Element Attributes

 To strengthen wisdom and knowledge, bring in earth decorative items and colors as noted above.
 If you don't have enough earth in these areas, you can also bring in decorative items associated with the fire element to strengthen earth.

-Earth on the Western Bagua
+Earth Element on the Western Bagua

 The western school of feng shui doesn't use compass directions.
 Instead, it bases its black hat bagua on nine sectors determined by where they are located from the front door facing inward.
 In western feng shui, you will find the earth elements in the following sectors: